FRANCES BILLINGE

 Brimley and Langaller Manor– Langaller, which included Higher and Lower Brimley Chapple and Whistelwell, was a medieval manor.
 There are some manor records but it is difficult to find who lived where, and the location of some holdings is no longer known.
 If you have any records which might help please do contact me.
 I have listed all the historic holdings and also the names of tenants from the rent records so do let me know if these relate to your family.

 Devon House of Mercy- under Places.
+I am giving a talk on this at the Bovey Tracey Heritage Trust AGM on 26 November 2024.
+It is a very intersting story building on what has already been published in The Bovey Book, as people have contacted me about their families’ expreiences of being ‘inmates’.
 Thanks to information from a descendant Rose Lilwall’s story has been added.
 Like some other ‘inmates’ Rose’s child was cared for by her extended family, and she went on to marry and have another child.
 This supports the picture of the positive help which the Devon House of Mercy gave.

 Field Names- under Discoveries.
 There are hundreds of field names in Bovey Tracey.
 I have traced their meanings and picked out a few of the most interesting ones.
 Do contact me if you would like to know about a particular field or farm.
 I wonder if Castle Down was the site of an ancient fort; are Spirux fields by ancient bridleways; was Cost is Lost poor quality land or was it a pun?